 1. You Own the Platform

-When you use a free website builder or a third-party platform, you’re at the mercy of their policies, terms of service, and updates.
-Should they make changes you don’t like—or worse, shut down—you’ll be left scrambling.
+When you begin with a free website builder or third-party platform, you are at their whim when it comes to policies, terms of service, and updates.
+If they make changes that you do not like, or worse, shut down, you could find yourself scrambling.
 Building your own solution guarantees ownership and continuity, allowing you to make updates on your terms and time.

 Consider using platforms like Laravel and its ecosystem (such as Laravel Nova or Laravel Forge) or static site generators like Jekyll, which allow you to maintain control while benefiting from a flexible, customizable foundation.